-2. Don’t get frustrated if you can’t sit still – just keep coming back to the breath and focus on the present moment.
+2. Don’t get frustrated if you can’t sit still – just keep coming back to your breath and focus on the present moment.
 Of course, before you start you should make yourself as comfortable as possible.

 3. Don’t open your eyes once you have closed them.
 It will take your attention back outward.
-Of course, when you meditate with your eyes slightly open this doesn’t apply 😉 … and yes, eyes open or closed…both is fine!
+Of course, when you meditate with your eyes slightly open this doesn’t apply 😉 … and yes, eyes open or closed…both are fine!

 4. Don’t strive for perfection – the goal of meditation is not to achieve some utopian state of bliss.

 Meditation can be a helpful tool for reducing stress and promoting overall well-being.
 If you’re interested in trying meditation, find a comfortable place to sit or lie down, close your eyes, and focus on your breath.
 Let your thoughts come and go without judgment, and if your mind wanders, simply bring your attention back to your breath.
 And don’t make things complicated.
 If you already have some practice and you want to know how to get into the Meditative state (a specific state of consciousness) you can consider the course: How to get into the meditative state.